 Although he suffered a later defeat at Cartagena, he was elected to Parliament on the basis of his previous success.
 He was known as ‘Old Grog,’ reputedly because of his penchant for wearing a cloak made of grogram (from the French ‘gros grain’), a coarse fabric of silk or mohair and wool.
 In 1740, he had the sailors’ neat rum ration diluted with water, a mixture known ever afterwards as ‘grog.’
-Most notably for us, Edward Vernon gave his name to HMS Vernon, the base for TON Class ships of the Vernon Squadron and later, the Second MCM Squadron.
-HMS Vernon adopted the same motto as the town of Vernon: "Vernon Semper Viret".
+Most notably for us, Edward Vernon's name is associated with HMS Vernon, the base for TON Class ships of the Vernon Squadron and later, the Second MCM Squadron.
+HMS Vernon was actually named after the Hon George Vernon, a later member of the family.
+Nonetheless, it adopted the same motto as the town of Vernon and the Vernon family: "Vernon Semper Viret".
 The literal translation of this is "Vernon Forever Green" but a more realistic translation would be "Vernon Will Always Flourish".

 As a Minewarfare & Clearance Diving officer, I watched the massive millennium development taking place on the site of my former alma mater, HMS Vernon, with a touch of sadness and not a little nostalgia.
 I was a newly promoted sub-lieutenant when I first entered the gates of Vernon in early 1973 to join HMS Laleston as her Navigating Officer.
 This was half a century after the torpedo school of the original HMS Vernon, occupying three hulks in Portsmouth harbour, had moved into more permanent accommodation ashore.
 In the following years, I spent many of my happiest times in ships based at HMS Vernon (or "at the Vernon" as traditionalists would say), on courses and on the staff of this most friendly of naval establishments.